 Herbalife meal replacement shakes do help you lose weight.

-But are no different than the many other meal replacement shakes on the market today.
+But they are no different than the many other meal replacement shakes on the market today.

-You’ll consume less calories by feeling fuller for longer.
+You’ll consume less calories by feeling fuller longer.

 You use these healthy shakes to replace one or two meals.

-The research behind Herbalife weight loss products is certainly lacking for the product claims of it being able to prevent weight gain over several years.
+The research behind Herbalife weight loss products is still ongoing for the product claims of it being able to prevent weight gain over several years.

-MLM’s are often the center of great debate.
+MLM’s like Herbalife are often the center of great debate.
 But some are looked at as a scam more so than others.

 While others teeter on it being an illegal pyramid scheme.